qiuyuleng1/qiuyuleng.github.io-abandoned-/content/docs/stage2/go.md

 ```
 Use `go env` to show all the environment variables

+Environmemnt variable:

++ variable `GOPATH`: point to your go workspace

++ variable `GOROOT`: point to your binary installation of GO
 ## go Command

 `go run` compile your code into a binary.
 However, the binary is build in a temporary directory.